 Center for Educator Preparation

 The UNH College of Professional Studies embeds the required clinical hours into the clinical courses.
-Students complete the required hours for Department of Education certification within these courses.
+Students complete the required hours for New Hampshire Education Department licensure within these courses.
 Your coursework and assignments build capacity over time and are hands-on, research based, and directly applicable to the students’ practice.

 Creating a Successful Clinical Placement

-Read our tips and advice for setting up a successful field placement for your clinical work.
+Read our tips and advice for setting up a successful clinical placement.

-Find a list of Clinical A courses at the introductory, intermediate and advanced levels, including the requirements you’ll complete for each.
+Find a list of Clinical A courses at the introductory, intermediate, and advanced levels, including assignments you’ll complete for each.

-Clinical A course field assignment descriptions and due dates
+Clinical A course clinical assignment descriptions and due dates

 Professional Disposition Assessment